jaredfaris/jQueryTemplateDemo/README.markdown

 jQuery templating demo that includes metrics of a few different ways of inserting HTML.
 Execution times are included for each method insterting 10000 list items.
-The templates plugin is located at [http://github.com/jquery/jquery-tmpl] and the API is [http://api.jquery.com/category/plugins/templates/]
+The templates plugin is located  [here](http://github.com/jquery/jquery-tmpl) and the API is [here](http://api.jquery.com/category/plugins/templates/)

 # TEMPLATING EXAMPLES
 * example1: Uses a template that includes an {{each}} loop.